 You may email an EAP staff member by clicking on their name below (non-urgent matters only).
 For prompt assistance, please contact us at (301) 496-3164.

 Eva Chen is the Lead Senior EAP Consultant.
 Eva holds a Masters in Social Work from the University of Maryland at Baltimore with a clinical concentration in Employee Assistance Programs.
-She is a Licensed Clinical Social Worker (LCSW-C) in Maryland, a Certified Employee Assistance Professional (CEAP), a Substance Abuse Professional certified with the Department of Transportation (DOT-SAP), a National Board of Certified Clinical Hypnotherapist (NBCCH), and a Certified Retirement Coach (CRC).
+She is a Licensed Clinical Social Worker (LCSW-C) in Maryland, a Certified Employee Assistance Professional (CEAP), a Substance Abuse Professional certified with the Department of Transportation (DOT-SAP), a National Board of Certified Clinical Hypnotherapist (NBCCH), a certified Stop Smoking Practitioner, and a Certified Retirement Coach (CRC).
 In addition, Eva is a trained Federal Workplace Mediator, a trained Diversity Trainer, a certified Myers-Briggs Type Indicator (MBTI) Practitioner, a certified Strong Interest Inventory Practitioner, and a certified Emotional Intelligence Inventory (EQ-i) Practitioner.
-For eight years, Eva was an Employee Assistance Professionals Association (EAPA) chapter officer for where she served as the vice president of the Potomac EAPA Chapter and the 1st vice president of the Washington, DC EAPA Chapter.
+For eight years, Eva was an Employee Assistance Professionals Association (EAPA) chapter officer where she served as the vice president of the Potomac EAPA Chapter and the first vice president of the Washington, DC EAPA Chapter.